-The Club was formed in 1917 by staff / workers at the North British Rubber Co., Fountainbridge (now the Scottish & Newcastle Brewery).
-Being in war-time reserved occupations matches were played against other local factory and hospital teams.
-The first ground used was Inverleith Park – hence our name, which regularly confuses our opponents.
+The Club was formed in 1917 by staff & workers at the North British Rubber Co., Fountainbridge (now the Scottish & Newcastle Brewery).
+Being in war-time reserved occupations, matches were played against other local factory and hospital teams.
+The first ground used was Inverleith Park – hence our name.

 Denis Hay played in the 1972 Olympics and Ken Dick played for GB in 1976 and these two, plus Tom and Andy Hay, also played for Scotland indoors.
 In the 70’s, the 1st XI were fortunate to be captained by Stewart McNulty (64 Irish caps) and later by Peter Ewles who played for Scotland while a member of Edinburgh Civil Service and, like Denis Hay, played for GB in the 1972 Olympics.

-In playing terms, the 1st XI form in the 80’s and 90’s fluctuated between the National League Divisions, going down to Division III at one stage, but fighting back to present National 1 status.
-The first team have have maintained a top 5 league finish in recent seasons whilst a new crop of youngsters are brought into the highest level of the club.
+In playing terms, the 1st XI form in the 80s and 90s fluctuated between the National League Divisions, going down to Division III at one stage, but fighting back to present Premiership status.
+The first team have have maintained a top half league finish in recent seasons whilst a new crop of youngsters are brought into the highest level of the club.

-The U/18 Boys Team was RAF Scottish Champions from 1998 to 2002.
-In 2003 they were beaten finalists against Kelburne losing narrowly 1 – 2.
-Unfortunately during the 5 years in a row, Inverleith received limited recognition from the Hockey Authorities and to this day it is unlikely that this feat will ever be completed again.
+The U18 Boys Team was RAF Scottish Champions from 1998 to 2002.
+In 2003 they just missed making it 6 wins in a row being beaten in the finals by Kelburne, losing narrowly 1 – 2.
+Unfortunately during the 5 years in a row, Inverleith received limited recognition from the Hockey authorities and to this day it is unlikely that this feat will ever be completed again.

-At the start of the 05/06 season Inverleith Hockey Club merged with Forrester Ladies Hockey Club.
-The broad range of teams, playing at a variety of levels, enables players of all standards to enjoy hockey at our club.
+At the start of the 2005/06 season Inverleith Hockey Club merged with Forrester Ladies Hockey Club in order to strengthen the women’s section of the club.